DigitaleGesellschaft/Anonip/README.md

 Alternative:
 ```
-cat /path/to/orig_log | /path/to/anonip.py [OPTIONS] --output /path/to/log
+/path/to/anonip.py [OPTIONS] < /path/to/orig_log --output /path/to/log
 ```

 ### As a python module